World Aquatics Masters Championships

-The World Aquatics Masters Championships (also referred to as Masters Worlds) are international Aquatics championships for competitors aged 25 years or older, in accordance with World Aquatics rules and regulations.
+The World Aquatics Masters Championships (formerly the FINA World Masters Championships) are an international multi-sport aquatics championships for competitors aged 25 years and older, in accordance with World Aquatics rules and regulations.
 It is the highest level of masters swimming in the world.
 The championships are usually held biennially, with competition in all five World Aquatics disciplines: swimming, diving, water polo, open water swimming, and artistic swimming.
 Starting in 2015, the competition has been held jointly with the World Aquatics Championships.